-5.53 Albert Street car park in its current form it does not provide an attractive setting between Victoria Street and one of the town's main historic mills (Victoria Mill).
+5.52 Albert Street car park in its current form it does not provide an attractive setting between Victoria Street and one of the town's main historic mills (Victoria Mill).

-5.54 It is identified as a Protected Car Park in the draft Pendle Local Plan (Policy DM37) and is well situated to local services, local businesses / employers and to the town centre.
+5.53 It is identified as a Protected Car Park in the draft Pendle Local Plan (Policy DM37) and is well situated to local services, local businesses / employers and to the town centre.
 The protection afforded to this car park through the Pendle Local Plan does not prevent development in the future, but it does require proposals to satisfy the Council that the loss of car parking provision is justified.
-The masterplan focuses on improving the quality of the car park, the surrounding street environments, creating a more enjoyable and flexible space for the town to use.
-Below are potential improvements that could be made both in the short term and longer term.
+The masterplan focuses on improving the quality of the car park and the surrounding street environments.
+Below are potential improvements that could be made: